Knott's Berry Farm

-Knott's Berry Farm is a 57 acre amusement park in Buena Park, California, United States, owned and operated by Six Flags.
-In March 2015, it was ranked as the twelfth-most-visited theme park in North America, while averaging approximately 4 million visitors per year.
-The park features over 40 rides, including roller coasters, family rides, dark rides, and water rides.
+Knott's Berry Farm is a 57 acre amusement park in Buena Park, California, United States.
+Owned and operated by Six Flags, the park officially opened as Knott's Berry Farm in 1947.
+Since 2016, it has averaged more than 4 million visitors per year, ranking it among the most-visited amusement parks in North America.
+The park features over 40 rides and attractions, including ten roller coasters.

-Walter and Cordelia Knott first settled in Buena Park in 1920.
-The park began as a roadside berry stand run by Walter Knott along State Route 39 in California.
-In 1941, the replica ghost town opened, paving the way for Knott’s Berry Farm to become a theme park.
-It was officially named Knott’s Berry Farm in 1947.
-By the 1940s, a restaurant, several shops, and other attractions had been constructed on the property to entertain a growing number of visitors.
+Walter Knott and family first settled in Buena Park in December 15, 1920.
+The park began as a roadside berry stand along State Route 39 in California and with Jim Preston as a partner.
+The partnership broke up in 1927.
+Walter Knott built a permanent 80-foot stucco building in 1928 which houses a plant nursery, a berry market and a small tea room (later Mrs. Knott's Chicken Dinner Restaurant).
+A replica ghost town opened in July 17, 1941, as the site began to transition toward becoming an amusement park, later featuring a restaurant, several shops, and other attractions to accommodate a growing number of visitors.
+The park officially renamed as Knott's Berry Farm in August 28, 1947.
 The site continued its transformation into a modern amusement park over the next two decades, and an admission charge was added in 1968.
-In 1997, the park was sold to Cedar Fair for $300 million.
-Cedar Fair later merged with Six Flags in 2024.
+In 1997, the park was sold for $300 million to Cedar Fair, which later merged with Six Flags in 2024.

 History

 Origin

 The Timber Mountain Log Ride is one of Knott's Berry Farm's most popular rides.

-The park sits on the site of a former berry farm established by Walter Knott and his family who moved to Buena Park in 1920.
-Around 1923, the Knott family began selling berries, berry preserves, and pies from a roadside stand called Knott’s Berry Place along State Route 39.
-In June 1934, the Knotts began selling fried chicken dinners in a tea room on the property, later named "Mrs. Knott's Chicken Dinner Restaurant."
+The park sits on the site of a former berry farm established by Walter Knott and his family who moved to Buena Park in December 15, 1920.
+In 1923, the Knott family and Jim Preston began selling berries, berry preserves, and pies from a roadside stand along State Route 39.
+In 1928, Walter Knott built a permanent 80-foot stucco building which housed a plant nursery, a berry market, a tea room and named it Knott's Berry Place.
+In June 13, 1934, the Knotts began selling fried chicken dinners at the 20-seat tea room, later named "Mrs. Knott's Chicken Dinner Restaurant."
 The dinners soon became a major tourist draw, and the Knotts built several shops and other attractions to entertain visitors waiting for a seat in the restaurant.
-In 1940, Walter Knott began constructing a replica Ghost Town on the property, the beginning of the present-day theme park.
+In 1940, Walter Knott began constructing a replica Ghost Town on the property, the beginning of the present-day theme park, opening it following year.
 Ghost Town was Walter Knott's tribute to the pioneers, which included his own grandparents who came to California in a covered wagon from Texas in 1868 (when his mother was two years old).
 The idea of an amusement park picked up in the 1950s when Walter Knott opened a "summer-long county fair."